On the flatness of spin local models for split even orthogonal groups

-It is clear that Theorem \ref{intro-chart} implies that $\RM^\pm_{i,k}$ is reduced under the assumption of (2).
-Let us explain the proof of Theorem \ref{intro-chart}; see Proposition \ref{lem-Rikreduced} for details.
+It is clear that Theorem \ref{intro-chart} implies that $\RM^\pm_{i,k}$ is reduced.
+Let us explain the proof of Theorem \ref{intro-chart}; see Proposition \ref{lem-coverworst} and Proposition \ref{lem-Rikreduced} for details.
 Part (1) follows from the description of the stratification (Proposition \ref{prop-stratificationMpm}) of the special fiber $\RM^\pm_{i,k}$: we take a worst point $P_0$ in the lowest stratum, and construct $\RU^\pm_i$ by intersecting $\RM^\pm_i$ with the standard affine chart of the Grassmannian around $P_0$ (see \S \ref{worstsec}).
-The proof of Part (2) rests on a detailed analysis of the defining equations of $\RU^\pm_{i,k}$, together with the following theorem, whose Part (2) implies that $\RR^\pm_{i,k}$ is reduced upon setting $N=2i'$. \begin{thm}[{\S \ref{subsec47}}] Let $N\geq 0$ be an integer.
-Set $m\coloneqq \lfloor N/2\rfloor$. \begin{enumerate} \item Set where $X$ is an $N\times N$ matrix, $H_{N}$ denotes the anti-diagonal unit $N\times N$ matrix, ($\wedge^{m+1}X$) denotes the ideal generated by all $(m+1)$-minors of $X$.
+The proof of Part (2) rests on a detailed analysis of the defining equations of $\RU^\pm_{i,k}$, together with the following theorem, whose Part (2) implies that $\RR^\pm_{i,k}$ is reduced upon setting $N=2i'$. \begin{thm}[{\S \ref{subsec47} - \S \ref{subsec48}}] Let $N\geq 1$ be an integer.
+Set $m\coloneqq \lfloor N/2\rfloor$. \begin{enumerate} \item For $0\leq \ell\leq m$, set where $X$ is an $N\times N$ matrix, $H_{N}$ denotes the anti-diagonal unit $N\times N$ matrix, ($\wedge^{\ell+1}X$) denotes the ideal generated by all $(\ell+1)$-minors of $X$.